mnemnion/orb/doc/md/orb/codeblock.md

 # Codeblock

-  Inner parser for code blocks.
+  Inner parser for code blocks\.

-This is a good example of how we can extract different syntactic information at different levels.
+This is a good example of how we can extract different syntactic information at different levels\.

-For example: we know that the last line will be a ``code-end``, so we don't have to detect a matching number of ``!`` and ``/``, and we don't have to check that the closing line is flush with the margin, only that it's the final non-blank line in the block.
+For example: we know that the last line will be a `code-end`, so we don't have to detect a matching number of `!` and `/`, and we don't have to check that the closing line is flush with the margin, only that it's the final non\-blank line in the block\.

 In this instance, we're partially working around a limitation of the Lpeg
-engine: any capture will reset named captures, so back references don't work across rule boundaries.
+engine: any capture will reset named captures, so back references don't work across rule boundaries\.

-Even if I'm able to fix this, and I have some ideas there, this is still a good strategy (IMHO) for parsing complex documents.
+Even if I'm able to fix this, and I have some ideas there, this is still a good strategy \(IMHO\) for parsing complex documents\.

-For example, we might eventually add Lua parsing to Lua code blocks, and so on for other languages.
-This would make for a tediously long definition of a Doc, and one in which the parsers are less composable.
+For example, we might eventually add Lua parsing to Lua code blocks, and so on for other languages\.
+This would make for a tediously long definition of a Doc, and one in which the parsers are less composable\.

 ```lua
 local Peg = require "espalier:espalier/peg"